 Summer No Holiday

-The cold air was biting.
-It clawed at Harry's face as he stumbled into the figure beside him, only to rebound painfully as his only anchor remained indifferent to his lack of co-ordination.
-His responding curse was swallowed up by the sudden, relentless gust that threw his hair into his face, obscuring his vision.
+Harry choked against an abrupt sense of vertigo.
+He stumbled into the figure beside him, only to rebound painfully as his only anchor remained indifferent to his lack of co-ordination.
+His responding curse was swallowed by the sudden, relentless gust that threw his hair into his face, obscuring his vision.

-Staring blindly into the dirt beneath him, Harry clutched his glasses to his face and remained on his knees until an insistent hand clamped onto his shoulder.
-A set of fingers curled round his wrist to firmly pull him to his feet.
-Only when Harry ceased to sway did the pressure on his arm withdraw.
+Harry clutched his glasses to his face and remained on his knees until an insistent hand clamped onto his shoulder.
+A set of fingers curled round his wrist to firmly pull him back to his feet.

 ''Professor?'' he prodded, unsuccessfully concealing his impatience.

-Snape's head jerked in his direction, drawn from his reverie.
+Snape's head jerked in his direction.
 He threw Harry a sharp, intolerant glance before drawing his collar up higher about his neck.
 With a small, irritable nod of acknowledgement, he strode on forwards, away from their apparation point, with Harry close at his heels.

 Snape's own amusement with the increasing level of shabbiness that adorned Harry's already faded jeans, along with fresh cuts and bruises, was unmistakable, as was his unwillingness to offer assistance.